smeetrs/deep_avsr/README.md

 ## Changes Required
-- Adding ignored files to github
+- Adding ignored files to github, unsetting git credentials
 - saving best models by observing the val wer instead of at regular intervals
 - removing the non-word regions in the data by observing the time
 - retraining/fine-tuning the models with apostrophe and ordering according to lang model (with no eos and pad)(shuffle the output layer and fine-tune)